 By applying time-of-use rates to the spreadsheet model for the all-electric cases, more favorable economics are realized than the standard rates since more heating occurs at off-peak times during the winter.
-The spreadsheet model was used to test reduced time-of-use rates along with higher rebates to determine the levels needed to achieve 15-year Net Present Costs equivalent to the baseline gas heating scenario.
-The following provides example rebates and rate reductions that produce an equivalent 15-year Net Present Cost:
+The spreadsheet model was used to test time-of-use rates along with higher rebates to determine the levels needed to achieve 15-year Net Present Costs equivalent to the baseline gas heating scenario.
+For the office building, both the new construction and end-of-life scenarios have a lower Net Present Cost than the natural gas scenario when the time-of-use utility rate is applied.
+While a rebate is not needed for the office building from a Net Present Cost perspective, offering a rebate at the same level as residential will help drive adoption and encourage the use of heat pumps over other forms of electric heat.
+The results are summarized in the following table: